-- An application that is installed and run directly on the local operating system, like Java, Objective-C, Swift, or React.
+- An application that's installed and run directly on the local operating system, like Java, Objective-C, Swift, or React.
 Native applications are typically intended for mobile devices.
 Native applications use OIDC for authentication.
-A native app can be used as both an accessing app and as an authenticating app for MFA.
+A native application can be used as both an accessing application and as an authenticating application for MFA.

 - Single page application

 - A browser-based application that runs on the front-end with no server-side component, such as Sencha Touch, AngularJS, and React.
 A single page application runs on the client side after it loads, so it can't keep a client secret.
 Single page applications use OIDC for authentication.